nuuuwan/news_lk3_data/README.md

 ABMCL Director/CEO P. Sarkar receives award from State Minister for Technology Kanaka Herath

-Associated Battery Manufacturers (Ceylon) Ltd., (a subsidiary of Exide Industries Ltd.,) [ABMCL] was honoured with the Sri Lanka National Quality Award under the Manufacturing - Medium Scale category organised by the Sri Lanka Standards Institution (SLSI), at the Monarch Imperial, Thalawathugoda
+Associated Battery Manufacturers (Ceylon) Ltd., (a subsidiary of Exide Industries Ltd.,) [ABMCL] was honoured with the Sri Lanka National Quality Award under the Manufacturing - Medium Scale category organised by the Sri Lanka Standards Institution (SLSI), at the Monarch Imperial, Thalawathugoda recently.

 The Company is the manufacturer of renowned automotive batteries, Exide, Lucas and Dagenite.